-At Twin Peaks Elementary School, we believe in the value of recess for children and their learning.
+At Twin Peaks K-8 School, we believe in the value of recess for children and their learning.
 Unlike many schools, we have intentionally chosen to retain and enhance recess, rather than reduce it.
-At our school, children receive either a break or recess mid-morning.
-They also receive recess before lunch.

 To make recess a positive experience for all of our students, we have implemented PBnJ Kids and Peaceful Playgrounds.

-PBnJ Kids was created by our school counselor, Shari Attebery, and stands for Peers Bringing Joy.
-At the beginning of the school year, students in older grades apply for PBnJ Kids.
-Selected students receive training from Mrs. Attebery.
+PBnJ Kids stands for Peers Bringing Joy.
+At the beginning of the school year, students in older grades apply for PBn’J Kids.
+Selected students receive training from our school counselor.
 Then, they take turns leading games on the playground.
-Students receive tickets for participating with the PBnJ Kids.
+Students receive tickets for participating with the PBn’J Kids.
 Participation tickets are drawn for prizes during our monthly school spirit assemblies.

 Peaceful Playground Rules

 - We value “Fair Play.”
 (There are no freebies or do overs.
 When you are out of a game, someone else gets a turn.)

 - You can’t say, “You can’t play.”
 (Everyone is invited to participate in any game of their choice.
 You can’t exclude anyone.)

 - Use “Walk,” “Talk,” or “Rock” to solve conflicts.